OpenCHAMI/openchami.org/content/docs/tutorial.md

 ```
 ochami (1)           - OpenCHAMI command line interface
+ochami-boot (1)      - Communicate with the Boot Service
 ochami-bss (1)       - Communicate with the Boot Script Service (BSS)
 ochami-cloud-init (1) - Communicate with the cloud-init server
 ochami-config (1)    - Manage configuration for ochami CLI